ArduPilot/ardupilot_wiki/plane/source/docs/automatic-takeoff.rst

 -  :ref:`TECS_PITCH_MAX <TECS_PITCH_MAX>`

-When the auto takeoff mission command starts (usually by switching to AUTO mode) the autopilot starts in "throttle suppressed" mode.
-The throttle will not start until the conditions set by the TKOFF_THR\_ parameters met.
+When the auto takeoff mission command starts (usually by switching to AUTO mode) or you switch to TAKEOFF mode when armed, the autopilot starts in "throttle suppressed" mode.
+The throttle will not start until the conditions set by the ``TKOFF_THR_x`` parameters are met.

 The :ref:`TKOFF_THR_MINACC <TKOFF_THR_MINACC>` parameter controls the minimum forward acceleration of the aircraft before the throttle will engage.
 The